jhuapl-bio/taxtriage/README.md

+## Alerts

+:warning: Git History was recently updated, causing a conflict in updating already cloned repos when running the test profile or called `-latest -r main/stable`.
+As a result you must run `nextflow drop https://github.com/jhuapl-bio/taxtriage` first.
+This only applies to pipelines run by calling the remote repo and the previously mentioned parameters

 # ![nf-core/taxtriage](docs/images/nf-core/taxtriage_logo_light.png#gh-light-mode-only) ![nf-core/taxtriage](docs/images/nf-core/taxtriage_logo_dark.png#gh-dark-mode-only)

 ## Introduction

 Tax Triage is designed as a pipeline for the purpose of giving an initial triage of taxonomic classifications, using Kraken2 database(s), that can then be ingested into a CLIA-style report format.
 It is under active development, but in the current state it is capable of running a set number of samples end-to-end using a user-created samplesheet in `.csv` format.
 The output format is a `HTML` which is highly interactive and distributable.
 This pipeline uses the `nextflow` ecosystem and is also available as a module in [Basestack](https://github.com/jhuapl-bio/Basestack).
 Currently, Basestack is undergoing improvements to allow easier usage of nextflow pipelines (includes TaxTriage) that is scheduled for release in early August.